 Control humidity

-During winter, humidity drops significantly, which can easily lead to dehydrated skin.
+During winter, humidity drops significantly which can easily cause dehydrated skin.
 Make sure to add moisture to the air by:

-having plants and flowers at home and in your bedroom that need frequent watering.
+having plants and flowers at home and in the bedroom that need frequent watering.

-We wish you good luck with your skin, don't hesitate to ask us if you wonder about anything!
+We wish you the best of luck with your skin, don't hesitate to ask us if you have any questions!